Skip to Content

 Once everything is configured:

-1. User sends a message → Telegram/Slack/Discord delivers it to your webhook URL
+1. User sends a message → Telegram delivers it to your webhook URL

 2. Cage is hibernated? → Gateway proxy buffers the request and wakes the cage